BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2018_short_notes.md

 27/10/2018
 ---
 What an intense day I had.
 I write a daily note at 9pm.. where I usually do it in the morning.
 I was at university today and at the conference (which was a waste of time in very warm words.

+28/10/2018
+---
+Some time ago I wrote that I need to change something in this daily notes.
+So here it comes.
+From now I will write after the day (so in the evenings).
+Why?
+It is because I guess, I can remind myself much easier what I were doing at the day... and I want to try something new :)

+29/10/2018
+---
+Okay.
+Here we are..
+Monday is almost gone..
+Today I had a lot of work to do.
+I have new task in the job which will take me few days of my life (cross fingers that I'll finish that in two days - but I guess I don't).
+Yeah, a lot to do and the motiviation to work is on average level, especially that 1st of November is comming (dad birthday).

+30/10/2018
+---
+After thoughts I'm back to writing these short notes in the morning.
+This is the time of the day when I can do something and I have time for it.
+Btw. this day was awesome :) I came back to my hometown, met with my cousin, went to the swimming pool and ate a tasty dinner!

+31/10/2018
+---
+Today I had a really good day! ;) I worked remotely today, wrote a ton of unit tests - I'm proud of it!
+Later, I went to play volleyball and I was amazing (on my scale :D).
+And finally after volleyball I went to the swimming pool and relaxed after a day :)

+01/11/2018
+---
+November 1.
+Time flies really fast.
+Well.. today I was at the 'conference' (from church).
+I spent quite a good time there.

+02/11/2018
+---
+It was a good Friday.
+Now I have a lot of work so I'm really busy and got headaches from thinking.. but after work I can relax in my hometown (yet) what I really appreciate :)

+03/11/2018
+---
+Another day at conference.
+We had a really good time with bunch of friends after the conference.
+We were sitting and talking until late.